Zimbabwe Defence Forces

 - to contribute to the maintenance of international peace and stability.

 - to provide military assistance to civil authority in times of need.

 National Security Council

-Chaired by the president and composed of the country's cabinet, the National Security Council is the supreme national policy formulating body and it's responsible for pronouncing the country's National Security Policy.
-It is chaired by the President, and is basically composed of the entire Cabinet.
+Chaired by the president and composed of the cabinet, the National Security Council is the supreme national policy formulating body and it is responsible for pronouncing the country's National Security Policy.

 This committee is chaired by the Minister of Defence.
 It is composed of the Permanent Secretary for Defence, Commander Defence Forces, Commander Zimbabwe National Army and Commander Air Force of Zimbabwe.
 The Committee can also incorporate representatives of other Security Ministries.

 There are six Defence Staff Sub committees below the Defence Committee.
 These deal with Defence Policy, Operations, Programming and Planning, Manpower, Logistics, Acquisition and Equipment Approval.
 Policy recommendations and implementation reports flow upwards from the Defence Staff Sub committees, while policy directives flow downwards from the National Defence Council.

 - ZDF Official website, ZDF, Published: Unknown, Retrieved: 14 November 2017